ember-cli-sentry/ember-cli-sentry/README.md

       /*
        * If set to true, this add-on will never initialize
-       * Raven object and capturing will be redirected
+       * Raven object and capturing will be handled by the logging service (redirected to the console if you use default service).
-       * to the console.
        *
        * @type {Boolean}
        * @default undefined